marcglasberg/asyncredux.com/react/tutorial/full-code.md

   );
 }

-// Button to change the filter, by dispatching `NextFilterAction`.
+// Button to change the filter, using `NextFilterAction`.
 // Filter can be: showAll, showActive, or showCompleted. function FilterButton() {